 Why is my car window fogging up inside?

-If you want to know how to stop car windows from fogging up in winter, this simple explanation should help you understand why it’s so difficult to remove fog from your windshield and get going on a winter morning!
+If you want to know how to stop car windows from fogging up in winter, this simple explanation should help you understand why removing fog from your windshield is so tricky in the mornings.

-- When you breathe into an enclosed space like a car, you heat the air and add moisture to the environment.
+- Breathing in an enclosed space, such as a car, heats up the air and increases the humidity, causing moisture to accumulate in the environment.

 To find out more about how condensation is formed, read this article

-Common causes of excess moisture inside the car.
+Common causes of the excess moisture inside the car.

 - Driver and passenger’s breath

-- Sweat and heat from driver and passenger’s body.
+- Sweat and heat from the driver and passenger’s bodies.

-- Wet items like umbrellas, gym kit, or dog towels left in the car overnight
+- Wet items like umbrellas, gym kits, or dog towels left in the car overnight

 - Damp Floor mats from snow or rain on shoes and boots